 - Always wear a life jacket near the water!

 This super amazing ability can save him if he were ever to fall into a pool.
 Both boys love the water and have never been scared.
-With baby boy this is great because I can maximize his exposure and build up his skills.
+With baby boy, this is great because I can maximize his exposure and build up his skills.
 For big boy though it scared me last summer because he was fearless but didn’t know how to swim.
 These lessons have helped him still be very comfortable but also know how to kick and move around if needed.
 Although he is still learning how to gain some distance in the water, his swim fins and goggles have helped tremendously and his confidence is growing each lesson.

-We love Emler so much that for big boys 3 year old party we had a pool party hosted by Emler.
+We love Emler so much that for big boys 3-year-old party we had a pool party hosted by Emler.
 It was the best party by far that we have had for him!
 It was so much fun and perfect for his little preschool classmates.
 With two lifeguards on desk and safety precautions for having adults in the pool too, I felt super comfortable that everyone would have a great time.

-One of the number one tips for safety is to have a life vest or other gear that can help littles play safe in the water.
+One of the number one tips for safety is to have a life vest or other gear that can help littles play safely in the water.
 My boys absolutely love these products and although Emler has them for use during lessons I am getting extras so that when we go to our neighborhood pool they can practice with the same gear.
-I also love the i play. swim diapers and swim diaper shorts that make it easy to having my littles look stylish but still make the water safe for them and others.
+I also love the i play. swim diapers and swim diaper shorts that make it easy to have my littles look stylish but still make the water safe for them and others.

 Does your family love the water too?
 Where is your favorite place to swim and play?

 Mention you heard about Emler Swim School from Techie Mamma blog and receive a swim diaper or swim goggles for free when you sign up for any of their classes.
-All classes eligible including the FREE Bathtime Babies class! #iswimemler
+All classes are eligible including the FREE Bathtime Babies class! #iswimemler